 Mark Wahlberg and Will Ferrell The Other Guys movie image: Sony Pictures.

-“The Other Guys Box Office: Second-Biggest Will Ferrell Opening Ever?” last updated in August 2022.
+“The Other Guys Box Office: Will Ferrell Has 2nd-Biggest Opening Ever – If Inflation Ignored” last updated in February 2023.